2023–2024 Board of Directors

 Shakir Rahim (he/him)

 Shakir Rahim is Director of the Criminal Justice program at the Canadian Civil Liberties Association.
 He has served on the boards of the Alliance for South Asian AIDS Prevention (ASAAP), Prisoners with HIV/AIDS Support Action Network (PASAN), AIDS Committee of Toronto (ACT), and HIV/AIDS Legal Clinic Ontario (HALCO).
-Shakir is also a member of the Canadian Coalition to Reform HIV Criminalization and the Canadian Bar Association Sexual Orientation and Gender Identity Executive.
+Shakir is also a member of the Canadian Coalition to Reform HIV Criminalization and past member of the Canadian Bar Association Sexual Orientation and Gender Identity Executive.
 He has worked more broadly with under-served communities at the Community and Legal Aid Services Programme, a legal clinic in the Jane & Finch community, and Fair Change Community Services, which serves persons who are housing insecure.

 Rai Reece (she/her, Chair)